The Great Bernese mixes the territorial, loyal Great Pyrenees with the confident but gentle Bernese Mountain Dog.

 In addition to inherited disorders, large breed dogs can have trouble cooling down.
 Since the Great Bernese also has a thick coat, it is particularly susceptible to heat stroke.
 On hot days, make sure your dog has shade and water, and watch for the signs of heat stroke.

-Great Bernese has floppy ears.
+This mix also has floppy ears.
 As a result, they may develop ear infections.
-Check the ears frequently to make sure they are clean.
+Check the ears often to make sure they are clean.
 Get him used to having his ears examined.

 Grooming and Feeding the Great Bernese